google/copybara/docs/reference.md

 ---- | ----------- | -----------
 --git-committer-name | *string* | If set, overrides the committer name for the generated commits in git destination.
 --git-committer-email | *string* | If set, overrides the committer e-mail for the generated commits in git destination.
---git-first-commit | *boolean* | Ignore that the fetch reference doesn't exist when pushing to destination --git-destination-url | *string* | If set, overrides the git destination URL.
+--git-destination-url | *string* | If set, overrides the git destination URL.
 --git-destination-fetch | *string* | If set, overrides the git destination fetch reference.
 --git-destination-push | *string* | If set, overrides the git destination push reference.